JoanaFBatista/EEG-Epilepsy-Seizure-Prediction-The-Post-processing-Stage-as-a-Chronology/README.md

 # EEG-Epilepsy-Seizure-Prediction-The-Post-processing-Stage-as-a-Chronology
-Code used to develop the methodologies proposed in "EEG Epilepsy Seizure Prediction: The Post-processing Stage as a Chronology".

 Scripts used to develop the methodology proposed in "EEG Epilepsy Seizure Prediction: The Post-processing Stage as a Chronology".